DoGood76/Mobile-Automation-System/docs/product-requirements.md

-# 🧪 Unified Test Trigger UI – PRD
+# 🧪 Mobile-Automation-System – PRD

 ## TL;DR
 This PRD proposes a rich, flexible **Unified Test Trigger UI** for initiating mobile automation tests manually.
 Initially implemented in Jenkins, this interface will empower QA, developers, and team leads to define test scope, app versions, and execution environments — without needing CLI access or brittle scripting.
 This is the first official trigger in the automation ecosystem and lays the foundation for future trigger capabilities across Bitbucket, Xray, and APIs.